bayush11/Caltech_SURF_2023/README.md

 ![CDF](https://github.com/bayush11/Caltech_SURF_2023/assets/70395352/6418c8b2-ee1e-4351-a011-ab2019e0600e)

 Below is a line of code used to gain information regarding the PSD.
-You will find the PSD plotted in a histogram while the GSD in a line graph.
+You will find the PSD plotted in a histogram while the GSD is in a line graph.
 That is because the PSD data is finite, so the information must be represented in a finite way.

 ```bash
 (n, bins, patches) = plt.hist(medians_sample_1, density = True, bins= 15, label='PSD') #used to get info about PSD
 ```

-This code below is used to plot the PDF of the GSD and PSD distributions.
+The code below is used to plot the PDF of the GSD and PSD distributions.

-Within this code, the GSD is normalized and values that are lower than the smallest PSD value are cutoff.
-The reason the cutoff occurs is because if there is a GSD value that is lower than the lowest PSD value, then that information wont be able to tell us trends on flocculation, so taking it away from our distribution is the smartest thing to do.
+Within this code, the GSD is normalized, and values that are lower than the smallest PSD value are cut off.
+The reason the cutoff occurs is that if there is a GSD value that is lower than the lowest PSD value, then that information won't be able to tell us trends on flocculation, so taking it away from our distribution is the smartest thing to do.

 ```bash
 min_diameter = min(medians_sample_1)